theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-remote-connect.md

 <properties
-   pageTitle="Herstellen einer Remoteverbindung mit dem StorSimple-Gerät | Microsoft Azure" description="Erläutert, wie das Gerät für die Remoteverwaltung konfiguriert und über HTTP oder HTTPS eine Verbindung mit Windows PowerShell für StorSimple hergestellt wird." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Connect remotely to your StorSimple device | Microsoft Azure" description="Explains how to configure your device for remote management and how to connect to Windows PowerShell for StorSimple via HTTP or HTTPS." services="storsimple" documentationCenter="" authors="alkohli"